 Sweden is one of the most overlooked destinations by international students.
-There are a number of benefits that comes with studying in Sweden.
+There are a number of benefits that come with studying in Sweden.
 If you are an aspiring student of medicine, Sweden might be the right choice for you.
 Here is all you need to know:

 According to QS Rankings, Sweden's seven universities appear in the list of top 500 universities for medical studies.
 Topping that list is Karolinska Institute, ranked at number 6.
-Courses like MSc in Global Health at Karolinska are one year, specialised Masters courses, with some of the most affordable tuition fees in the world.
+Courses like MSc in Global Health at Karolinska are one year, specialized Masters courses, with some of the most affordable tuition fees in the world.
 Next comes Lund University, ranked among the top 100 of the world.
 The Masters in Public Health Program of Lund University is again one of the most affordable programs for healthcare and medicine, with a duration of two years.

 What do you want to study abroad?